 John W. Spiegel is a partner in the Los Angeles office of Munger, Tolles & Olson.
-Mr. Spiegel is recognized nationwide and in California by Chambers USA as a “leading lawyer” in securities, white collar and general commercial litigation.
+Mr. Spiegel is a Fellow of the American College of Trial Lawyers and ranked by Chambers USA as a “leading lawyer” in general commercial, securities and white collar litigation.
 He is also ranked in The Best Lawyers in America with bet-the-company litigation and commercial litigation.

 - Represented Transocean Ltd., the parent company and indirect owner of the drilling rig Deepwater Horizon, in shareholder derivative litigation and federal securities cases arising from the Gulf of Mexico oil spill, obtained dismissals with prejudice.